RedHatInsights/app-common-go/README.md

 * ``clowder.LoadedConfig.RdsCa()`` - creates a temporary file with the RDSCa and returns the filename.
+* ``clowder.LoadedConfig.KafkaCa(<BrokerConfig>)`` - creates a temporary file with the KafkaCa and returns the filename, if broker not givne, first is chosen.
 * ``clowder.KafkaTopics`` - returns a map of KafkaTopics using the requestedName as the key and the topic object as the value.
 * ``clowder.KafkaServers`` - returns a list of Kafka Broker URLs.